odyssey017/iceberg/README.md

-# 🧊 Iceberg Trading Bot
+# 🧊 Iceberg Betting Bot

 ## 📌 Overview
-The **Iceberg Trading Bot** is an automated betting bot tool for **SX Bet**.
+The **Iceberg Trading Bot** is an automated betting tool for **SX Bet**.

-It allows users to **place, monitor, and adjust trading positions** dynamically while controlling order flow.
-The bot ensures **liquidity management**, **risk mitigation**, and **vig monitoring** to maintain competitive market positions.
+The bot allows users to programmatically create and manage orders at a specificed edge above the current top available odds on the orderbook using an "iceberg" strategy, where large bets are split into smaller increments.
+It continuously monitors the order book, adjusting or canceling orders based on market conditions, vig thresholds, and order fills to ensure efficient execution without an odds feed.
+The bot runs through an interactive CLI, allowing users to create, manage, and monitor trading positions in real time.

 ---

 ## ✨ Features
 ✅ **Automated Order Updates** – Monitors the orderbook and dynamically updates your orders to always be at optimal odds.
 ✅ **Vig Monitoring** – Cancels orders when market vig exceeds your set limit.
 ✅ **Iceberg Orders** – Splits large orders into smaller increments.
 The increment is the max risk on the orderbook at one time.
 ✅ **CLI Interface** – User-friendly interactive command-line menu.
 ✅ **Manage Positions/Orders** – View, update, or cancel a position and it's associated orders at any time.
 ✅ **Logging** – Detailed logs to monitor execution and performance.

 ---